 While studies of two-dimensional vesicles are not that rare, even using a boundary-integral method, reference results for elastic capsules in two dimensions are scarce.
 BIM simulations are rarely performed in 2-D: the computational cost being limited, authors directly published 3-D results.
-Two-dimensional capsules were considered in other studies, notably as a step in the development of numerical methods [30, 35, 38, 67, 68].
+Two-dimensional capsules were considered in other studies, notably as a step in the development of numerical methods [30, 35, 38, 70, 71].
 However, they often rely on diffuse interface methods (as the immersed boundary method), that involve more sources of approximations than BIM.
 As a consequence, we strongly believe that careful validations should be performed as much as possible against BIM results, when available.
-In order to validate their BIM solver to study capsules in bifurcations, Woolfenden & Blyth [11, 49] used the case of an initially circular capsule in a simple shear flow from Breyiannis & Pozrikidis [48].
+In order to validate their BIM solver to study capsules in bifurcations, Woolfenden & Blyth [11, 50] used the case of an initially circular capsule in a simple shear flow from Breyiannis & Pozrikidis [49].
 This test case is reproduced here.
 Cases with identical viscosity inside and outside the capsule are shown.
 In the zero Reynolds number limit, the results only depend on Ca. When the initially circular capsule is deposited in the flow, it is progressively deformed by the flow.
 Beyond a certain deformation, the capsule elastic forces become large enough to resist the viscous forces.
 The capsule stops deforming and undergoes the tank-treading motion also visible for vesicles.
 Elastic forces decrease with Ca: at high values of Ca, capsules are very elongated and tend to align more with the main flow.

-An initially circular elastic capsule, showing no bending resistance, is deposited in an infinite shear flow $\mathbf{u}(x,y) = ky \mathbf{e}x$.
-The initial capsule radius is denoted by \mathcal{R} .
+An initially circular elastic capsule, showing no bending resistance, is deposited in an infinite shear flow $\boldsymbol{u}(x,y) = ky \boldsymbol{e_x}$ .
+The initial capsule radius is denoted by $\mathscr{R}$ .
 The initial shape is considered as the reference shape for the calculation of the stresses.
-The same fluid is used inside and outside the capsule $(\lambda = 1)$, with a given viscosity μ .
+The same fluid is used inside and outside the capsule ( $\lambda = 1$ ), with a given viscosity $\mu$ .

 The computational domain and boundary conditions are identical to the ones used to compute vesicles in simple shear flow (see Fig. 5).
-The fluid domain is a square box of size $100\,\mathcal{R}\times100\,\mathcal{R}$ with periodic boundary conditions in the flow direction and translating walls in the other direction to maintain the shear flow.
+The fluid domain is a square box of size $100 \,\mathscr{R} \times 100 \,\mathscr{R}$ with periodic boundary conditions in the flow direction and translating walls in the other direction to maintain the shear flow.
 As already stated in the former section, this size of numerical domain is sufficient to avoid confinement effects.
-Grid size is set to $\mathcal{R}/16$ at the center of the numerical domain, where the capsule is deposited and of order of $4\mathcal{R}$ near the boundaries.
+Grid size is set to $\mathscr{R}/16$ at the center of the numerical domain, where the capsule is deposited and of order of $4\mathscr{R}$ near the boundaries.
 The capsule membrane is discretized with equally-spaced 128 markers.
-As reference results are generated in the Stokes regime, the Reynolds number is set to Re = 0.001 in the present simulations (differences with the zero Reynolds number limit are less than $0.3\,\%$, see § 4.1).
+As reference results are generated in the Stokes regime, the Reynolds number is set to $\mathcal{R} = 0.001$ in the present simulations (differences with the zero Reynolds number limit are less than 0.3 %, see § 4.1).

-Figure 8 shows the time evolution of the deformation parameter D and the orientation θ of the capsule with the x axis.
-These quantities are calculated by computing the tensor of the moments of inertia [48], and identify the result with the one of an ellipse of major radius A and minor radius B and of orientation θ .
+Figure 8 shows the time evolution of the deformation parameter D and the orientation $\theta$ of the capsule with the x axis.
+These quantities are calculated by computing the tensor of the moments of inertia [49], and identify the result with the one of an ellipse of major radius A and minor radius B and of orientation $\theta$ .
 D is defined as D = (A - B)/(A + B).
-Time is made dimensionless using the characteristic time k^{-1} .
+Time is made dimensionless using the characteristic time $k^{-1}$ .